Bidhawal language

 The Bidawal language was an Australian Aboriginal language, either a dialect of or closely related to the Kurnai language, formerly spoken by the Bidhawal.
 However, it had borrowed a number of words referring to mammals, birds and celestial bodies from Ngarigo, as well as a smaller number of words from Thawa and Dhudhuroa.
-The Bidawal called their own dialect mŭk-dhang (or muk-thang) ("good speech"), and that of the neighbouring Kurnai gūnggala-dhang.
+The Bidawal called their own dialect mŭk-dhang (or muk-thang) ("good speech"), and that of the neighbouring Kurnai gūnggala-dhang 'strangers' language'.
 The Kurnai, however, called their own dialect mŭk-dhang, and that of the Bidawal kwai-thang ("rough speech").
 (Note: Tindale's "dhang" has been written as "thang" in accordance with Dixon.)
 According to Alfred William Howitt, Bidhawal is a mixture of Kurnai, Ngarigo and Yuin.

+Name

-Based on historical spellings Corey Theatre regularized the from as Pirtawal with a retroflex stop.
+Based on historical spellings, Corey Theatre regularized the from as Pirtawal with a retroflex stop.